How to Get Free Car Insurance Quotes (2026)

 Comparing car insurance quotes helps you get the cheapest rate for the coverage you want and need.
 To compare car insurance quotes and get your best deal:

 • Understand your coverage needs.
 Liability only covers injuries and damages you cause others.
 For your own injuries and vehicle damage, you need full coverage that includes comprehensive and collision insurance.
-Your state may require you to have uninsured and/or underinsured motorist coverage as well.
+Your state may require you to have uninsured motorist coverage.
+Uninsured motorist covers you and your passengers for injuries caused by a driver with no insurance.
+It can also cover damage to your car.

 • Get quotes from several car insurance companies.
 This makes it easy to see which company offers the cheapest rate for the types and amounts of car insurance coverage you need.